andy-dextrous/DUQE/README.md

 ## Features

-- Use universal link with page transitions and toggle option in defaultsOptions
+- Test SmartLink and SmartImage plus add toggle option in defaultsOptions for page transitions
 - Debug ScrollSmoother implementation
-- Consider all app-level context requirements
 - function: pass a hex value and an opacity and return the correct rgba
 - auth